jpaul121/pomodoro-timer/README.md

 ## About

-This is a minimalistically styled, fully functional Pomodoro timer built using React.
+This is a minimalistically styled, fully functional Pomodoro timer.
 To get started using it, just click on the link above.